Nemat-Allah-Aloush/Multivariate_Data_Analysis/README.md

 4. Estimation of pair correlation coefficients, confidence intervals for them and significance levels .
 5. Task formulation for regression, multivariate correlation.
 6. Regression model,multicollinearity and regularization.
-7. Quality analysis
+7. Quality analysis.
-The link for the source file: https://github.com/neematAllosh/MultiderivativeDataAnalysis/blob/master/lab_02.ipynb
+8. The link for the source file: https://github.com/neematAllosh/MultiderivativeDataAnalysis/blob/master/lab_02.ipynb

 # The tasks performed in the file: lab_03
 ## 'Sampling of multivariate random variables'